projscale/saforia/README.md

 - Clipboard copy happens only on explicit user action; content is cleared in the UI after ~30s.
 - Screen capture prevention: best‑effort (SetWindowDisplayAffinity on Windows, `NSWindow` sharingType on macOS).
 Mobile flags will be added next (Android FLAG_SECURE, iOS capture detection overlays).
   - iOS: native capture detection emits `screen_capture_changed` to the UI; sensitive actions are disabled and an overlay appears while active.
+  - Linux/Wayland: global capture blocking is not guaranteed; enable the “Mask sensitive content” preference (defaults on Wayland).

 ## Algorithms
 - Legacy v1: password = Base64(MD5(master||postfix)) without padding `=`.